Your cart is currently empty!

 Best Yankees baseball card: 1932 R328 U.S. Caramel #32 Babe Ruth

-We’ve chronicled some of the best Babe Ruth cards in a previous article, so our selection here is considered the sixth entry on that list.
+We’ve chronicled some of the best Babe Ruth cards in a previous article.
+Our selection here is considered the sixth entry on that list.
 The 1932 U.S. Caramel Yankees baseball card shows a portrait of Ruth with his iconic Yankees cap casually placed on top of his head.
-According to PSA, these cards were issued regionally, and an offer on the back allows collectors to exchange them for a coupon.
+According to PSA, these cards were regional issues, and an offer on the back allows collectors to exchange them for a coupon.
 Both factors increase the rarity of the set.
-As with many vintage cards, a gem mint 10 has never been reported to PSA.
+As with many vintage cards, PSA has never catalogued a gem mint 10.
 Although copies of PSA 9s have sold for six-figures, you can expect to pay $30,000 for a mid-grade example.